Endodontic (Root Canal) Treatment

 Infection: in most cases, treatment will completely resolve infection around a tooth; however, there is some risk of an infection reoccurring.
 Further treatment will be required.

 Discolouration: a tooth may become darker following root canal treatment.
-There are procedures available which may lighten the tooth if
+There are procedures available which may lighten the tooth if this occurs.

 File fracture: the fine metal files used to clean inside the root canals may break during use.
 Further treatment may be required.